-- 4. The steps above result in separate paid claims cost rates for medical and prescription benefits for non-Medicare, Medicare Part B only and Medicare Part A&B members for the past four fiscal years.
-Medical claims cost rates reflect differing average ages and levels of Medicare coordination for each group.
-Prescription claims cost rates reflect differing average ages.
-We utilized incurred claim data projected from each historical data period to the valuation year using a weighted average of national and Alaska-specific trend factors and developed weighted average incurred claims cost rates.
-We used estimated June 2012 reserve data to complete fiscal year 2012 claim costs. - 5.
-Healthcare Reform legislation passed on March 23, 2010 included several provisions with potential implications for the State of Alaska Retiree Health Plan liability.
-Buck evaluated the impact of the following provisions; however, none of the impacts have been included in the valuation results. - Because the State plan is retiree-only, and was in effect at the time the legislation was enacted, not all provisions are required.
+- 5. Healthcare Reform legislation passed on March 23, 2010 included several provisions with potential implications for the State of Alaska Retiree Health Plan liability.
+Buck evaluated the impact of the following provisions; however, none of the impacts other than noted fees have been included in the valuation results. - Because the State plan is retiree-only, and was in effect at the time the legislation was enacted, not all provisions are required.
 Unlimited lifetime benefits and dependent coverage to age 26 are two of these provisions.
-We reviewed the impact of including these provisions, but there was no decision made to adopt them, and no requirement to do so. - The Plan will be subject to the high cost plan excise tax (Cadillac tax).
+We reviewed the impact of including these provisions, but there was no decision made to adopt them, and no requirement to do so.

+• The Plan will be subject to the high cost plan excise tax (Cadillac tax).
 Based upon guidance available at the time of disclosure, Buck estimated the year in which the tax would potentially affect Alaska to be sufficiently far into the future to produce a minimal impact.
 Buck determined the impact to be immaterial based on a blend of pre-Medicare and Medicare retirees.
+Patient-centered outcomes research fees and transitional reinsurance fees are included in the administration fees.